José de la Serna, 1st Count of the Andes: As viceroy of Peru

 When La Serna was in position to assist Callao – besieged by land since 12 July 1821 –, he sent Canterac – less than that of San Martín, who however did not dare to interpose himself.
 When this expedition returned to the mountains, La Mar (Note: Before the dismissal of Pezuela as viceroy, La Mar did not agree to the appointment of José de La Serna, so he did not sign the representation made by the leaders of the royalist army encamped in Aznapuquio; but he did submit to his demands and requests as chief of the royalist army in Peru.
 Despite the numerical disadvantage of his troops in Callao, La Mar did his best to not surrender even though on more than one occasion San Martín asked for his unconditional surrender.

 Aware of La Mar's difficult situation, José de Canterac, at that time stationed at Jauja, left on the order of La Serna to help of La Mar.
-But Canterac was misinformed: he believed that San Martín's troops were small and that the city of Lima was in favor of the royalist cause.
+However, Canterac was misinformed: he believed that San Martín's troops were small and that the city of Lima was in favor of the royalist cause.
 Canterac reached Callao without entering the capital of the viceroyalty and camped with his troops, adjacent to the walls of the fortress of Real Felipe.
 The orders of La Serna had been clear: if La Mar had no chance to defeat the independentistas, he should destroy the fortress and save the garrison, leading it towards the sierra.

 As soon as Canterac returned to the mountains, San Martín charged anew against the Real Felipe fortress, at last forcing La Mar to give up his arduous task of defending the place.
 Without food, nor rations for his troops, La Mar arranged the capitulation with San Martín, who allowed the royalist soldiers a dignified and fair exit.
 They were even allowed to regroup with the battalions stationed in the mountains or leave Peru within a maximum of four months.
 All Spanish properties and ships were respected and complete amnesty was given to those men who passed into the patriotic ranks.
 La Mar was surprised by such generosity, officially thanked San Martín and resigned his military position through a letter to the viceroy La Serna.

-In October 1821, San Martín himself summoned La Mar anf proposed for him to join the independence army as a major general; La Mar was even recognized as a grand marshal (in March 1822), despite having not participated in any battle.)
+In October 1821, San Martín himself summoned La Mar and proposed for him to join the independence army as a major general; La Mar was even recognized as a grand marshal (in March 1822), despite having not participated in any battle.)

-surrendered the fortresses, due to lack of supplies.
+surrendered the fortresses due to lack of supplies.

 La Serna established the capital in Cuzco; He strengthened its position so that it changed the course of the war, despite not receiving any help from Spain.
 Canterac defeated a powerful insurgent army commanded by Domingo Tristán at Ica on 20 April 1822.
 This victory provided the viceroy with the necessary rifles, which was the only thing he could not build in his domains.